 After taking that class, I interned at an attorney’s office in Texas and got to see what criminal defense was really like.
 The experience exceeded my expectations, and I knew then that I had discovered exactly where I wanted to be.
 Since that time, I’ve made it my life’s work to defend the rights of people facing overwhelming opposition.

-Rob and I are at our best when we’re in the courtroom fighting for our clients.
-That’s where we belong, and it’s where we want to be.
+I am at my best when I'm in the courtroom fighting for my clients.
+That’s where I belong, and it’s where I want to be.